3. Facing Fears and Re-Building Routines

 Recap:

-• In the previous session we learned about some techniques help your child through difficult emotions and feelings, including worries, anger, and nightmares.
+• In 'Managing Difficult Feelings' we learned about some techniques help your child through difficult emotions and feelings, including worries, anger, and nightmares.

-• Looking back at the emotional toolkit - did you put any of the techniques we covered last week in there?
+• Looking back at the emotional toolkit - did you put any of the techniques we covered in the 'Managing Difficult Feelings' in there?
 Did you try them with your child and if so, how did they find them?

 For many children helping them get back to their usual routine and activities is the right thing to do.
 But it can take some time for life to return to normal.